knot.stack

 ],

-Use validate_def to check a definition for errors before creating it.
+Use validate_def to check a template for errors before creating it.
 This catches structural problems like circular dependencies, missing required fields, and invalid references.

 import knot.stack as stack